Table of Contents

-On one hand I understand that a lot of people don't like the fact that you need to get extra accessories to make it weather resistant.
-On the other hand, at least you have the option of doing it and to me, that's more valuable to me than not having the option.
+On one hand, I understand that a lot of people don't like the fact that you need to get extra accessories to make it weather resistant.
+On the other hand, at least you have the option of doing it, and to me, that's more valuable than not having the option at all.

 For example, typhoon season in Japan.
 This presented an opportunity to capture images that I normally don't get the chance to get, but since my X100F lacked weather resistance, my options were limited.

 So yes, this is a major upgrade in my opinion.
-And personally it does not bother me having the need to attach an adapter and a filter on it.
-Most street photographer take pride on customizing and accessorizing their cameras, so most will have a filter attached, most will have a lens hood of some sort.
+And personally, it does not bother me having the need to attach an adapter and a filter on it.
+Most street photographers take pride in customizing and accessorizing their cameras, so most will have a filter attached, most will have a lens hood of some sort.

 3. The LCD Flip Screen

 I personally live inside the viewfinder, that's the main reason why I use a rangefinder-style camera, to begin with.
 But Having a tilting LCD screen is a great feature to have, even if I don't use it that often.

 Having a selfish mindset of "I don't use this" So it shouldn’t be on the camera is just absurd, the screen gives you an extra degree of flexibility that goes in line with the point of the camera.
 Making street photography, travel photography or event photography more accessible than ever.

-They added touch gesture to replace the D-pad, I personally dislike this, I buy this camera for the controls, the knobs and dials, not for navigating menus and touchscreen functions, I rather control my focus point with the control stick, But that's just my preference.
+They added touch gestures to replace the D-pad, I personally dislike this, I buy this camera for the controls, the knobs and dials, not for navigating menus and touchscreen functions, I rather control my focus point with the control stick, But that's just my preference.